quicwg/base-drafts/draft-ietf-quic-transport.md

 Servers MAY discard any Initial packet that does not carry the expected token.

-Unlike the token that is created for a Retry packet, which is used immediately, the token sent in the NEW_TOKEN frame might be used after some period of time has passed.
+Unlike the token that is created for a Retry packet, which is used immediately, the token sent in the NEW_TOKEN frame can be used after some period of time has passed.
 Thus, a token SHOULD have an expiration time, which could be either an explicit expiration time or an issued timestamp that can be used to dynamically calculate the expiration time.
 A server can store the